Useful Classes We Don’t Teach in School

 Taxes 101

-Ask the average college student how taxes work in America and you’ll get some pretty amazing responses.
+Ask the average college student how taxes work in America and you’ll get some pretty amazing responses. (so bad they’re hilarious)

 Kids should understand that we have a progressive tax system with varying tax brackets.
 A lot of college students do not know this.